RyoyaToba/kakeibo-API/README.md

 This repository was created for learning the Go programming language.
 It implements a simple API using Gin.

+I will implement using tools like Docker and Docker Compose, as well as the layered architecture of Go.

 ## 環境構築

 #### go install